asyncapi/website/pages/blog/2022Q1-summary.md

   }}
 />

 Each documentation page has a dedicated feedback form that one can fill in anonymously.
-As a result, feedback lands in [GitHub Discussion](https://github.com/asyncapi/community/discussions/340).
+The form injects the feedback into a [docs-related GitHub Discussion like this example](https://github.com/asyncapi/community/discussions/340).

 Huge applause to:
 - [Alejandra Quetzalli](https://twitter.com/QuetzalliAle) for leading the change